MacBook Air M2 Review: Is It 100% Worth Buying?

 The latest MacBook Air – the 2022 model – runs Apple’s M2 chipset, the successor model to 2020’s M1.
 Apple has tweaked the performance and made it more efficient, but importantly it has reworked the design of the MacBook Air itself.
 Most reviewers advised users to AVOID the 13in MacBook Pro and wait for the MacBook Air M2.

 But were they correct?
-Is the MacBook Air M2 worth it?
+Is the MacBook Air M2 worth it or are you better off getting a cheaper, refurbished M1 MacBook Pro instead?
 Let’s find out…

 MacBook Air M2 Reviews